Reading Time: 7 minutes

 A mobile phone is an adequate device on its own where there is known to be good mobile phone coverage; more likely close to populated areas.

-However, mobile phones have a critical limitation: they don’t work everywhere.
+However, mobile phones have a critical limitation: most don’t work everywhere.
+The phone has to have a connection to the mobile phone network.

-A mobile phone needs to connect with a mobile network.
 There is no mobile phone coverage across most of Australia.
 A trip down a river or a gorge is unlikely to have mobile phone coverage.
-There are also black spots with no coverage in populated areas.
+There can even be black spots with no coverage close to populated areas.

 At extreme range, a text (SMS) message may get through when a voice call will not.

-Triple zero (000) calls can be made via any network within range.
+Triple zero (000) calls can be made via the network of any provider within range.

 Advantages of a mobile phone